papafhill/papafhill.github.io/about.md

 ## My Vision

-I would ultimately like to be a Bug Bounty Hunter myself.
+I would ultimately like to be a Bug Bounty Hunter myself, at least in a parttime capacity while I work actively on a security team.
 In order to achieve this, I have a long way to go.
+The short term mission should hopefully get me oriented in the right direction.
 I am excited about the people I will meet on this journey and the ways I'll play my part in securing our world!